visto/coderdojo/index.md

 # Minecraft:
-If you don't own a minecraft account yet and you are not able to pay the regular price go ahead and purchase a used account from a page like [playerauctions.com](https://www.playerauctions.com/minecraft-account/).
-Personally I haven't tried that yet so be adviced that some common sense mistrust should be applied.
+If you don't own a minecraft account yet and you are not able to pay the regular price go ahead and purchase a used account from a page like [playerauctions.com](https://www.playerauctions.com/minecraft-account/) (Credits go to lil Dean from CoderDojo Berlin.
+Thank you about that info, buddy).
+Personally I haven't tried bying from this site yet so be adviced that some common sense mistrust should be applied.

 # Code: